austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Led CodeClub meetup, finished CSS section of Udacity GWG Challenge, fixed CodeClub.Social meetup cards issue, fixed jobSort() NaNw ago hacker news error

 **Thoughts**: Hopefully I can finish the Udacity GWG challenge this weekend.

+### Day 236: January 19, 2018

+**Today's Progress**: Continued working on UGWGC, stopped working on UGWGC, planned out my learning path, configured jobsort testing with mocha, chai, and enzyme

+**Thoughts**: Found out that there is no prize for finishing the UGWGC before April 11th, so I determined that I should work on something else now.
+I didn't know what I should work on, so I made a list on a whiteboard with post its to help me determine in what order I should learn each topic.
+I determined that I should learn testing first, then improve my projects, then learn redux.
+Mostly those are all in preparation for trying to contribute to the React project.
+After that, I will learn DS&A. Oh, I received an email from Ask Media Group trying to set up a time for my 2nd phone screen!